hansenp/diachrscripts/docs/interaction_calling.rst

 From the remaining interactions (cis), we have filtered out short interactions with a distance 20,000 bp and interactions with and on chromosome ``chrM``.
-We implemented the filtering with the
-`command line tool AWK <https://en.wikipedia.org/wiki/AWK>`_:

 .. code-block:: console